Governance

 Flash Loan Attacks: Borrowing governance tokens via flash loan, voting, then repaying.
 Enables voting without holding tokens long-term.
 Most protocols now prevent this.

-Governance is hard problem without perfect solutions.
+Governance is a complex problem without perfect solutions.

 Governance Examples